 Shortly after the introduction of the 21-MX computers, HP decided to refer to all of its current technical systems computers as "HP 1000s".
 In addition to having its own model number, each computer would also be part of a "Series" of computers of shared technology (like "M-Series", "F-Series", and "L-Series").
 This nomenclature was maintained until the HP 1000s were discontinued in the 1990s.

 HP's first desktop computer, introduced in 1968, was the 9100.
 Interestingly, the “9000 series” product numbering scheme evolved into a naming scheme for HP technical desktops and Unix servers.
-The 9000 naming scheme is still in use today.
+The 9000 naming scheme was in use into the 2000s.

 The 9100 quickly evolved into the 98XX numbering scheme for HP desktop computers, starting with the 9810 in 1971.
 The 9800 numbering scheme continued through the 200 Series products, with many classic HP machines bearing the number – 9830, 9825, 9845, 9826, 9836 and 9816.